 darren.rosenblum [at] mcgill.ca (Email)

 Professor Darren Rosenblum’s scholarship focuses on corporate governance, in particular on diversity initiatives and remedies for sex inequality.
-He will join the Faculty of Law of McGill University as Full Professor in August 2021.
+They will join the Faculty of Law of McGill University as a Full Professor in August 2021, from the Elisabeth Haub School of Law at Pace University.

-Professor Rosenblum clerked in the U.S. District Court of Puerto Rico (1996–1998), after which he practised international arbitration at Clifford Chance, and at Skadden (1998–2004).
+Professor Rosenblum clerked in the U.S. District Court of Puerto Rico (1996–1998), after which they practiced international arbitration at Clifford Chance, and at Skadden (1998–2004).

-He has presented his pioneering work on corporate board quotas in English, French, Spanish, and Portuguese.
-Notably, as a Fulbright Research Scholar in France, he performed a qualitative study on the French quota for women on corporate boards, which he presented before the French National Assembly in 2011.
+They wrote the first article of queer legal theory “Queer Intersectionality” (1994) and the first article on transgender prisoners “Trapped in Sing Sing” (2000).
+They have presented work on corporate board quotas in English, French, Spanish, and Portuguese.
+Notably, as a Fulbright Research Scholar in France, they performed a qualitative study on the French quota for women on corporate boards, which was presented at the French National Assembly in 2011.

 - "When The State Levies Fines On Feminism."
 Forbes, 17 December 2020